bpolania/TokenMaster/README.md

-The TokenMaster contract is a MiniMe Token token with extra functionality:
+The TokenMaster contract is a MiniMe Token with extra functionality:

 ### Especially customized for event ticket sales!